Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 increment.(100) #-> 101
 ```

 As you can see, the potential here to dry up code is enormous.
-If one design their functions properly, one function is powerful enough to write plenty.
-However, the key work is "design", it takes a lot of planning or refactoring in order to achieve this next level DRYness.
+If one designs their functions properly, one function is powerful enough to write plenty.
+However, the key word is "design", it takes a lot of planning or refactoring in order to achieve this next level DRYness.

 ![So Dry](http://img.pandawhale.com/post-58159-Im-gonna-make-it-so-dry-for-yo-6Yyj.gif)

 ####Final Note
-As of Ruby 2.2.0 there is now a way to call curry on any method or block (instead of just on procs and lambdas).
+As of Ruby 2.2.0 there is now a way to call curry on any method (instead of just on procs and lambdas).
 It looks something like this:

 ```ruby
 def say_hi(name)